Soil matrix: Mineral colloids; soil clays

 Due to its high specific surface area and its unbalanced negative electric charges, clay is the most active mineral component of soil.
 It is a colloidal and most often a crystalline material.
 In soils, clay is a soil textural class and is defined in a physical sense as any mineral particle less than 2 μm in effective diameter.
-Many soil minerals, such as gypsum, carbonates, or quartz, are small enough to be classified as clay based on their physical size, but chemically they do not afford the same utility as do mineralogically-defined clay minerals.
+Many soil minerals, such as gypsum, carbonates, or quartz particles, are small enough to be classified as clay based on their physical size, but chemically they do not afford the same utility as do mineralogically defined clay minerals.
 Chemically, clay minerals are a range of phyllosilicate minerals with certain reactive properties.

 Before the advent of X-ray diffraction clay was thought to be very small particles of quartz, feldspar, mica, hornblende or augite, but it is now known to be (with the exception of mica-based clays) a precipitate with a mineralogical composition that is dependent on but different from its parent materials and is classed as a secondary mineral.
 The type of clay that is formed is a function of the parent material and the composition of the minerals in solution.
 Clay minerals continue to be formed as long as the soil exists.
 Mica-based clays result from a modification of the primary mica mineral in such a way that it behaves and is classed as a clay.
 Most clays are crystalline, but some clays or some parts of clay minerals are amorphous.
 The clays of a soil are a mixture of the various types of clay, but one type predominates.

 Typically there are four main groups of clay minerals: kaolinite, montmorillonite-smectite, illite, and chlorite.
 Most clays are crystalline and most are made up of three or four planes of oxygen held together by planes of aluminium and silicon by way of ionic bonds that together form a single layer of clay.
 The spatial arrangement of the oxygen atoms determines clay's structure.
 Half of the weight of clay is oxygen, but on a volume basis oxygen is ninety percent.
-The layers of clay are sometimes held together through hydrogen bonds, sodium or potassium bridges and as a result will swell less in the presence of water.
+The layers of clay are sometimes held together through hydrogen bonds, sodium or potassium ionic bonds and as a result will swell less in the presence of water.
 Clays such as montmorillonite have layers that are loosely attached and will swell greatly when water intervenes between the layers.

 In a wider sense clays can be classified as: